Diversimax: Maximizing Intersectional Diversity in Sortition

 Comparing Diversimax to Leximin

 Different algorithms can produce substantially different panels while satisfying identical quota constraints.
 To demonstrate this, we compare Diversimax to Leximin (Flanigan et al. 2021), a commonly used sortition algorithm that prioritizes "fairness."
-Both algorithms were applied to data from Israeli municipal citizens assemblies in Ra'anana and Kfar Saba.
+Both algorithms were applied to data from Israeli municipal citizens assemblies in Ra'anana and Kfar Saba, using identical quota constraints.

 The visualizations below show how participants are distributed across demographic intersections in panels selected by each algorithm.